kimeguida/ProCare/README.md

 ```
 `<install_dir>` is the directory for installation.
 For example, `$HOME`.
 ##### 3. Test installation
-Execute bash commands in activate.sh, generated during installation.
+Execute bash commands in *activate.sh*, generated during installation.
 Note the change of the bash prompt.

 ``` bash
 (procare) $
 (procare) $ python -c "import procare"
 (procare) $ python -c "from procare.open3d.open3d.geometry import read_point_cloud"
 ```
-No errors means the installation has been successful.
+No error means the installation has been successful.

 ### For conda users
 ##### 1. Download the install package